achiwa912/daemonlord/README.md

 -   You will share a dugeon with your friends in the same "team"
 -   You will see your friends move on the map
 -   You can join battles with your friends
-    -   Just to move to your friend's location who is in a battle
-    -   Share enemy monsters and their status/HPs
-    -   You can see friend's activities as well as yours
 -   You can have group camps with your friends (new)
-    -   You can view fellow party members
-    -   You can cast spells to other party members
-    -   Group spells such as gps, hogo and zenkai will affect all parties except for 'tsubasa'
-    -   You can use items to other party members
-    -   Prep for adventure affects all parties
 -   You can send/receive messages to/from your friends
 -   Expedition supports save/resume in a remote dungeon
 -   Automatic user registration and authentication